SahilBagade017/EE633-Mixed-signal-VLSI-Design-Project/Project.md

             After replacing bottom plate sampling ckt with the transmission gate, at the output, the capacitor was charging slowly when the capacitor of 1u F was connected and there were errors when the
             1f F was connected and the noise was getting introduced.

-            The second S/H circuit is used to reduce the noise of the substractor output
+            The second S/H circuit is used to reduce the noise of the substractor output.

             The clk in second s/h is delayed by 1.7n.

+            Finally the S/H circuit used was Bottom plate sampling beacuse the practically transmission gate are not used and other s/h circuits are preferred.

             Differential Amplifier